Inca Trail Availability & Permits 2026!

 When’s the Best Time of Year to Trek the Inca Trail?

-The best times of year to trek the Inca Trail are April, May, September, and October.
-This is because they are on either side of the rainy season and also months where there aren’t quite so many tourists.
-The weather is very pleasant and you should get some amazing views of Machu Picchu.
+The best time of year to hike the Inca Trail is April, May, September, and October.
+These are months when there are not many tourists; the weather is very pleasant, and you will get the best views of Machu Picchu.

 Can I Join as a Solo Traveler?